GameFoundry/bsf/Documentation/Manuals/docs/00_User/09_Physics/07_joints.md

 joint->setFlag(DistanceJointFlag::MaxDistance, true);
 ~~~~~~~~~~~~~

-### Spring {#joints_b_b_b}
+### Spring
 By default when the objects reach the specified limits they will come to a dead stop.
-Generally it's more realistic to have them be pushed back towards valid range slowly, in which case you can apply a spring parameter by calling @ref bs::CDistanceJoint::setSpring "CDistanceJoint::setSpring()".
+Generally it's more realistic to have them be pushed back towards valid range slowly, in which case you can apply a spring parameter by calling @bs::CDistanceJoint::setSpring.

-It accepts an object of type @ref bs::Spring "Spring" which has two properties:
+It accepts an object of type @bs::Spring which has two properties:
- - @ref bs::Spring::stiffness "Spring::stiffness" - Determines the strength of the spring when greater than zero.
+ - @bs::Spring::stiffness - Determines the strength of the spring when greater than zero.
- - @ref bs::Spring::damping "Spring::damping" - Determines the damping of the spring when greater than zero.
+ - @bs::Spring::damping - Determines the damping of the spring when greater than zero.

-You must also explicitly enable springs by calling @ref bs::CDistanceJoint::setFlag "CDistanceJoint::setFlag()" with the @ref bs::DistanceJointFlag::Spring "DistanceJointFlag::Spring" parameter.
+You must also explicitly enable springs by calling @bs::CDistanceJoint::setFlag with the @bs::DistanceJointFlag::Spring parameter.

 ~~~~~~~~~~~~~{.cpp}
 Spring spring(1.0f, 1.0f);